-Modify and clearly describe its purpose and the specific content it will provide, or remove digital literacy from the proposed USP curriculum.
+Modify and clearly describe its purpose and the specific content it will provide, or rRemove digital literacy from the proposed USP curriculum., or modify and clearly describe its purpose and the specific content it will provide.

 The importance of understanding how to use digital tools and their impact on society is undeniable, but it is unclear what problem the current proposal solves in this regard.
 Are there deficiencies with some graduating students that would make this requirement necessary?
 While digital literacy could, depending upon its definition and implementation, meet the stated purpose and goal of USP curriculum based on UW Regulation 2-105, as currently written the proposed requirement's efficacy with respect to its intention in addressing potential student learning deficiencies is not clear.
 All programs on campus either require the use of digital tools and technologies or they teach their use.
 It is unclear in the current proposal why this requirement is necessary in this context.